prz3m/kind2anki/README.md

 # Disclaimer

-This add-on uses www.transltr.org as a translating engine.
+This add-on uses Google Translate as a translating engine.
 Some translations will be unsatisfactory and you will have to manually correct them.